Peer TROLIEs

 • If the TROLIE implementation pre-configures the expected seam, then this configuration may be checked against the seam modeling set for differences, therefore spotting modeling errors.

-• In future articles, we will show how the seam monitoring set may be used to monitor reconciliation of ratings across RCs.
+• RC-to-RC Reconciliation shows how the seam monitoring set may be used to monitor reconciliation of ratings across RCs.